matwerber1/aws-transit-gateway-attachment-routing-diagrams/README.md

 In this example, the source AZ does not have a TGW attachment.
 In this scenario, the source AZ (regardless of subnet) will never be able to reach the TGW.

 ![example 5](example5.png)

+### Credits

+Thanks to my colleague Hrushi Gangur for helping advise on these diagrams.